bereketAlemu-git/GarageManaagementSystem/README.md

 - UML.pdf

 execution instructions:

     For runing the program:
-        enter in the terminal : make a3 then to execute enter : ./a3
+        enter in the terminal: make a3

-    For testing the program:
+        then to execute enter: ./a3

-        enter in the terminal : make a3test then to execute enter : ./a3test
+This is from Comp 2404 course at Carleton Univsrsity.